 Is It All Too Much?

-So you have tried the 2 safe and natural home remedies to get rid of bed bugs.
+So you have tried my recommended all natural ways to kill bed bugs.

 Maybe you moved onto Plan B and tried chemicals.